Are you developing a solution to tackle climate change?

 Selection will be based on the feedback from the application form, and interactions and outputs from the bootcamp.
 Offers will be contingent on a fully-engaged and committed approach to The Greenhouse, which will need to be maintained throughout the programme in order to remain a participant.

-The Selection Panel will comprise Richard Templer and Naveed Chaudhry from the Centre for Climate Change Innovation.
+The Selection Panel will be formed by Richard Templer and Naveed Chaudhry from the Centre for Climate Change Innovation.

 v.
 The Germination Phase